 Most roads in Solomon Islands are in a poor state of repair making driving difficult.
 Poor vehicle maintenance and poor standards of driving also increase the risks.
 See our road travel page.

 Unexploded World War II ordnance is still present in Solomon Islands, particularly at Hell’s Point and the ridges behind Honiara, the New Georgia groups of islands, the former capital of Tulagi, and the Russell Islands.
 The condition and stability of the ordnance is largely unknown.
 Care should be taken in these areas when hiking, boating or diving.
 Local advice should be sought before travelling in these areas.

-When you are in Solomon Islands, be aware that local laws and penalties, including ones that appear harsh by Australian standards, do apply to you.
-If you are arrested or jailed, the Australian Government will do what it can to help you under our Consular Services Charter.
+You are subject to the local laws of the Solomon Islands, including ones that appear harsh by Australian standards.
+If you’re arrested or jailed, the Australian Government will do what it can to help you under our Consular Services Charter.
 But we can't get you out of trouble or out of jail.
 Research laws before travelling, especially for an extended stay.

 Homosexual acts are illegal and penalties include jail sentences.
 See our LGBTI travellers page.